-Mayor of Selwyn | Koromatua o Waikirikiri
+Mayor of Selwyn

 MAKE A PLAN

 In New Zealand emergencies can happen anytime, anywhere, and often without warning.
 Floods, storms, earthquakes, tsunamis, and other hazards can disrupt our lives, damage property and cause serious harm.

 When an emergency does happen, Civil Defence and emergency services will be busy helping the people who need them most.